-A range of help is available to you if you have difficulty adjusting to life at UTS College, or experience loneliness, sadness or other challenges.
-It’s important you talk to a professional before issues or concerns start to impact your studies.
+If you have difficulty adjusting to life at UTS College, or experience loneliness, sadness or other challenges, we can help.
+It’s important to talk with a professional before issues or concerns affect your studies.

-If you are experiencing issues that are affecting your studies, you should contact a Study Success Adviser who can work with you to help keep you on track.
-They may also refer you to the Welfare Team or UTS Counselling Service, depending on your circumstances.
+If you’re experiencing issues that are affecting your studies, contact a Student Success Adviser.
+They’ll work with you to help you stay on track.
+They may also refer you to the welfare team or UTS counselling service, depending on your circumstances.

 Academic students: 1pm till 4pm Monday to Friday.